in28minutes/learning-paths-cloud-and-devops/azure/azure-certifications-path.md

 Azure experts - Susanth Sutheesh(https://www.linkedin.com/in/susanthsutheesh/), Eshant Garg(https://www.linkedin.com/in/eshantgarg/), Vinay Nair(https://www.linkedin.com/in/vinay-nair-278892145/) and Ranga Karanam(https://in.linkedin.com/in/rangakaranam) discuss the most important questions that learners have about Azure Certifications in this video.

+Thanks Susanth, Eshant and Vinay for taking the time to be part of this.

 Here are some of the things we talked about:
 USE DISCUSSION POINTS FROM ABOVE!

-Thanks Susanth, Eshant and Vinay for taking the time to do this.

-Do let us know if you want to see more discussions like these!
+We will be creating more videos as we go.

+Which Azure topic should the team talk about next?

+Thoughts?

 ```